nyantropy/Gravitas/ARCHITECTURE.md

 `TimeContext::simulationAlpha` after fixed ticks and before controller systems, so frame-facing presentation code can interpolate between fixed-step snapshots.

-Gameplay correctness therefore comes from fixed simulation plus simulation-latched input.
+Simulation correctness therefore comes from fixed simulation plus simulation-latched input.
 Visual smoothness at render rates above or below the simulation tick rate requires presentation systems to interpolate from previous and current fixed-step snapshots using the accumulator alpha.
-Presentation systems may use `ctx.time->unscaledDeltaTime` for visual-only effects, UI, and tools, but authoritative gameplay movement, timers, cooldowns, combat state, physics, and scene progression must stay in fixed simulation space.
+Presentation systems may use `ctx.time->unscaledDeltaTime` for visual-only effects, UI, and tools, but authoritative simulation movement, timers, cooldowns, domain state, physics, and scene progression must stay in fixed simulation space.

 ### Runtime Profiling